Diana-Dinca/Polynomial-Calculator/README.md

     }
 ```
+####
-#### Besides gaining proficiency in polynomial operations, working with the TreeMap structure helped me organize and manage data efficiently.
+Besides gaining proficiency in polynomial operations, working with the TreeMap structure helped me organize and manage data efficiently.
 Moreover, the project helped me understand better OOP concepts and application of design patterns, especially in the context of creating graphical user interfaces.
+####
-#### In the end, I have conducted two tests for each operation and two tests for parsing the polynomial.
+I have conducted a series of JUnit tests for each operation and for parsing the polynomial.
 All my tests have passed successfully, indicating that the functionality is working as expected.